 - Multi purpose air drying compounds may be used to adhere GIB® UltraFlex® and GIB® Levelline® trims, however they may take a long time to dry - Generally air drying compounds have a higher shrinkage.
-Filling of any voids behind tapes with air drying compounds is not recommended
+Filling of any voids behind tapes with air drying compounds is not recommended, voids should be filled with setting compounds

-6.12 NEGATIVE DETAIL
+6.11 NEGATIVE DETAIL

 Negative details can be formed at plane junctions and at junctions between dissimilar building materials.
-There are many different effects than can be achieved and some suggestions are shown below.
+There are many different effects that can be achieved and some suggestions are shown below.

-GIB® Goldline® Platinum GR reveals or the GIB® Rondo® P50 metal reveals can be used to create straight, evenly spaced details that clearly define the junction

-Care needs to be taken to ensure that joints are straight and that adequate clearance is provided for the flange of the reveal trim
+- GIB® Goldline® Platinum GR reveals, or the GIB® Rondo® P50 metal reveals, can be used to create straight, evenly spaced details that clearly define the junction - Care needs to be taken to ensure that joints are straight and that adequate clearance is provided for the flange of the reveal trim

-Note: Allow a 14-17mm gap for the top flange of the GIB® Goldline® Platinum trim or a 12mm gap for the Rondo® P50 metal reveal trim
+Note: Allow a 14mm-17mm gap for the top flange of the GIB® Goldline® Platinum trim or a 12mm gap for the Rondo® P50 metal reveal trim